 The Principal Gap

-Current agentic AI security and identity frameworks are agent-centric.
-They ask who the agent is, what it can access, and how its actions are audited.
+Current frameworks ask who the agent is, what it can access, and how its actions are audited.
 These are necessary questions.
 They are not sufficient ones.
+Delegation is a representational act — when an agent acts on behalf of a person or organization, it is acting as that entity in the world.

 The question being asked